 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000 and whole multiples of \$1,000 in excess thereof.
-Term: Approximately 2.5 years, unless previously called.
-Underlyings: The Dow Jones Industrial Average® (Bloomberg symbol: "INDU"), the Russell 2000® Index (Bloomberg symbol: "RTY") and the S&P 500 ® Index (Bloomberg symbol: "SPX"), each a price return index.
-Pricing Date: June 2, 2023 Issue Date: June 7, 2023 Valuation Date: December 2, 2025, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: December 5, 2025 Starting Value: With respect to each Underlying, its closing level on the pricing date.
+Term: Approximately 4 years, unless previously called.
+Underlyings: The Dow Jones Industrial Average® (Bloomberg symbol: "INDU"), the Russell 2000® Index (Bloomberg symbol: "RTY") and the S&P 500® Index (Bloomberg symbol: "SPX"), each a price return index.
+Pricing Date: February 2, 2024 Issue Date: February 7, 2024 Valuation Date: February 2, 2028, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
+Maturity Date: February 7, 2028 Starting Value: With respect to each Underlying, its closing level on the pricing date.
 Observation Value: With respect to each Underlying, its closing level on the applicable Observation Date.
 Ending Value: With respect to each Underlying, its Observation Value on the Valuation Date.
-Coupon Barrier: With respect to each Underlying, 75% of its Starting Value.
-Threshold Value: With respect to each Underlying, 75% of its Starting Value.
-Threshold Rate: The quotient of the Starting Value of the Least Performing Underlying divided by its Threshold Value (expressed as a percentage), which equals approximately 133.333%.
-Contingent Coupon Payment: If, on any monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier, we will pay a Contingent Coupon Payment of \$8.958 per \$1,000 in principal amount of Notes (equal to a rate of 0.8958% per month or 10.75% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
+Coupon Barrier: With respect to each Underlying, 70% of its Starting Value.
+Threshold Value: With respect to each Underlying, 70% of its Starting Value.
+Contingent Coupon Payment: If, on any monthly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier, we will pay a Contingent Coupon Payment of \$7.50 per \$1,000 in principal amount of Notes (equal to a rate of 0.75% per month or 9.00% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
 Optional Early Redemption: On any Call Date, we have the right to redeem all (but not less than all) of the Notes at the Early Redemption Amount.
 No further amounts will be payable following an Optional Early Redemption.
 We will give notice to the trustee at least five business days but not more than 60 calendar days before the applicable Call Date.
 Early Redemption Amount: For each \$1,000 in principal amount of Notes, \$1,000.
 The Early Redemption Amount will also include the applicable Contingent Coupon Payment if the Observation Value of each Underlying on the corresponding Observation Date is greater than or equal to its Coupon Barrier.
+Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Threshold Value: